-- (a) all sheep much have been weaned for at least 14 28 days prior to sourcing for export. - (b) if horned, sheep must have horns no longer than one full curl. - (c) all female feeder or slaughter sheep over 40 kg and all Damara female sheep must be determined to be not detectably pregnant and tested in accordance with the requirements of a valid pregnancy test. - (d) For export by sea, all sheep that do not conform with (i),(ii) and (iii) must not be loaded onto the ship :; - (i) to be a liveweight of more than 28 kg - (ii) have fibre not more than 25 mm in length - (iii) either be: - A. 10 days or more off shears when sourced, or - B. be shorn during the 10 day period before export and accommodated in sheds on the registered premises. - (iv) if female breeder sheep, must not be more than 100 days pregnant at the scheduled date of departure and tested in accordance with the requirements of a valid pregnancy test.
+- (a) all sheep much have been weaned for at least 14 days prior to sourcing for export. - (b) if horned, sheep must have horns no longer than one full curl. - (c) all female feeder or slaughter sheep over 40 kg and all Damara female sheep must be determined to be not detectably pregnant and tested in accordance with the requirements of a valid pregnancy test. - (d) For export by sea, all sheep must: - (i) a liveweight of more than 28 kg - (ii) have fibre not more than 25 mm in length - (iii) either be: - A. 10 days or more off shears when sourced, or - B. be shorn during the 10 day period before export and accommodated in sheds on the registered premises. - (iv) if female breeder sheep, must not be more than 100 days pregnant at the scheduled date of departure and tested in accordance with the requirements of a valid pregnancy test.

-- (v) not be sourced for export from or through the ports of Darwin, Weipa, Broome, or Wyndham from 1 November to 31 May in the following year (inclusive). - (e) For export by air sheep must have a liveweight of more than 20 kg.
+- (v) not be sourced for export from or through the ports of Darwin, Weipa or Wyndham from 1 November to 31 May in the following year (inclusive). - (e) For export by air sheep must have a liveweight of more than 20 kg.
 In addition: - (i) all female breeder sheep over 40 kg must not be more than 115 days pregnant at the scheduled date of departure and tested in accordance with the requirements of a valid pregnancy test.